Red Land High School

 Red Land High School is located in Lewisberry, York County, Pennsylvania, United States, and is younger of the two high schools in the West Shore School District.
 The entire West Shore School District attended Cedar Cliff High School until fall 1965, when Red Land High School opened.
-Currently, the school has 1,107 students enrolled.
+As of 2021, the school had 1,107 students enrolled.
 In 2019, the school had 70 teachers yielding a student teach ratio of about 16:1.

 Demographics

-The demographic breakdown of the 1,107 students enrolled for 2019-2020 was:
+The demographic breakdown of the 1,107 students enrolled for 2024-2025 was: